 Pssst: Get 25 USD off your first stay with Airbnb by using this link to register.

 You could also go to the place directly and check if you have a good internet connection by running a speed test.
-Use free websites, such as Speedtest, to see how fast the wi-fi is, the upload and download speed.
+Use free websites, such as Speedtest, to see how fast the wi-fi is, and the upload and download speed.
 If you get very poor results and there is no other option to get internet in that place, you might want to avoid it and look for something better.

 2. Cafés, Restaurants & Public Spaces